JordanMicahBennett/Supermathematics-and-Artificial-General-Intelligence/index.md

 Remember, if you have good knowledge of [supermathematics](https://en.wikipedia.org/wiki/Supermathematics) and machine learning, you may pitch in for a discussion, by messaging me at jordanmicahbennett@gmail.com.

-Part H - Article Download
+Part I - Article Download
 ======
 Here is this article in [pdf form](https://www.researchgate.net/publication/319523372_Supermathematics_and_Artificial_General_Intelligence).